MartinThoma/MartinThoma.github.io/_posts/2012-08-10-java-puzzle-9-template-method-pattern.md

 title: !
 'Java Puzzle #9: Template method pattern'
 author: Martin Thoma
 date: 2012-08-10 17:00:33.000000000 +02:00
-categories:
-- Code
+category: Code
-tags:
-- Programming
-- Java
-- SWT I
-- puzzle
-- Design Pattern
+tags: Programming, Java, SWT I, puzzle, Design Pattern
 featured_image: 2012/07/java-thumb.png
 ---
 The following Java Puzzle is an example for the <a href="http://en.wikipedia.org/wiki/Template_method_pattern">template method pattern</a>.
 It is a design pattern by the <a href="http://en.wikipedia.org/wiki/Design_Patterns">Gang of Four</a>.